 Storage and Reheating Tips

-- Allow the chili to cool before transferring it to an airtight container.
+- Cool it before you seal it in an airtight container.

-- Refrigerate for up to 3-4 days or freeze for up to 3 months.
+- Refrigerate up to 3–4 days, or freeze up to 3 months.

 Frequently Asked Questions